-A student is allowed to withdraw officially (grade 'W') from a course no later than the end of the tenth week of the semester (end of the fifth week in a summer session).
-A grade of 'W' is also used to denote withdrawal of students in case of dismissal by a Conduct Council.
+Students are allowed to withdraw officially (grade 'W') from a course no later than the end of the tenth week of the semester (end of the fifth week in a summer session).
+A grade of 'W' is used to denote withdrawal of students in case of dismissal by a Conduct Council.
 The university does not grant a grade of "W" retroactively.

-To withdraw from a course, students should apply online through Blackboard or via direct link http://registrar.aud.edu/.
+To withdraw from a course, students must apply online through Blackboard or via direct link http://registrar.aud.edu/.

 Students on scholarship must follow the relevant scholarship rules and regulations concerning withdrawal.
 Failure to do so entails financial penalties (see p.
-237 of this Catalog).
+246 of this Catalog).